PheY29/Survivor_games/README.md

 ### enemies (3 differents monster available):
 - managed by a spawner, every 10 seconds the spawner will assign a random time for the monsters to appear, for example at [12, 16, 17, 18, 20] seconds.
 - mushroom -> will follow you no matter what
-- golem -> as long as you don't approach it, it will have random moves
+- golem -> as long as you don't approach it, it will have random moves / can appears from round 5
-- goblin -> will stay at a distance from you, making random moves to dodge and throw projectiles at you
+- goblin -> will stay at a distance from you, making random moves to dodge and throw projectiles at you / can appears from round 10

 https://github.com/PheY29/Survivor_games/assets/131706411/0849a39a-96e5-4db7-b59b-8ebf804cd072